 How To Get Started

-To get started, you can either send us an outline of your article concept or a completed first draft by emailing them to email@example.com
+To get started, you can either email us an outline of your article concept or a completed first draft as a Google Doc with editing rights granted to email@example.com

 Your outline should include: your topic, purpose of your article, who your audience is, ordered subtopics and bullet-pointed lists expanding on subtopics.